LOOK HOW THEY MASSACRED MY BOY

 Pillars of Eternity and Pillars of Eternity II: Deadfire.
 But

-instead of the traditional isometric perspective, Avowed displays its world
+abandoning the traditional isometric perspective of those games, Avowed instead displays its world

-through first person by deafult (it can be changed to third-person).
-It was
+through immersive first person (by deafult; it can be changed to third-person).
+It's

 clearly designed to rope in fans of The Elder Scrolls.